perevalovds/ofxKuKinectV2/README.md

 ## Using addon (Windows)
 1. Create a new project using Project Generator.
 2. Copy a file from 'copy_to_bin' folder to 'bin' folder of your project.

-Engoy.
+3. Open the project in Visual Studio IDE, and change  "Debug" to "Release", "Win32" to "x64" compiling options.

+Enjoy.
 For any questions contact us: kukuflex@gmail.com